akherlan/unmplymnt/README.md

 ## Disclaimer

 The {unmplymnt} package is not associated with the mentioned job information providers.
-All data is provided subject to any restrictions, terms of use, and licensing arrangements noted on each website.
+All data is provided subject to any restrictions, terms of use, and licensing arrangements noted on each website (we tried to).